radarphp/Radar.Project/docs/intro.md

 ## How Does Radar Work?

 Radar is superficially similar to a micro-framework.
-It has a routing system to point URLs to actions, a chain-style middleware system to modify the incoming HTTP request and outgoing HTTP response, and a dependency injection container and configuration system to wire everything together.
+It has a routing system to point URLs to actions, a wrapper- or chain-style middleware system to modify the incoming HTTP request and outgoing HTTP response, and a dependency injection container and configuration system to wire everything together.